zongyi1999/DIRA_Challenge/README.md

 ### Testing

-In the test phase, the test image is input into the model to get feature representation.
-Then the extracted feature is compared with the features in the feature library for the distance metric such as Eucildean and cosine measure.
-Thereafter, the results are post-processed by Query Expansion which is a re-rank method.
-The flow of Query Expansion is as follows: Given a query image, and use it to find m similar gallery images.
-The query feature is defined as fq and m similar gallery features are defined as fg.
-Then the new query feature is constructed by averaging the verified gallery features and the query feature
+In the test phase, the test images are resized to  384×384 resolution and inputted into the model to get feature representation.
+We first calculate the Euclidean distance between the query and gallery features.
+Then Query expansion(QE) is used for post-processing.
+Given a query image and its top k similar gallery images.
+The new query feature is constructed by averaging the verified gallery features and the query feature.
+The new query feature is used for following image retrieve to boost performance.

 ### Training

+We divide our training procedure into two stages .
+In the first stage, we train our network on 224×224 images for the first 70 epochs. and then finetune the network on 384×384 resolution for 50 epochs.
+The learning rate in stage 1 is set to 0.000035 initially and gradually increased to 0.00035 during the 2k iteration by linear warm up.
+Then the learning rate starts from 0.00035 and decays to 7.7 $\times$ $10^{-7}$ by cosine rule after 9k iterations.
+The learning rate in stage 2 is set to 0.000035 initially and decays to 7.7 $\times$ $10^{-7}$ by cosine rule.
+Random Erasing probability is set to 0.5.
+The optimizer is Adam.
+The weight decay is 0.0005.
+Each min-batch includes 64 images, which includes 16 objects and 4 images per object.

 ### Dataset

-We only utilize the DeepPatent dataset for training and validation.
-The training set contains...
+We only utilize the DeepPatent dataset for training and validation, which provides more than 350,000 design patent drawings for the purpose of image retrieval.

 ### Reference